-Women aged 50 to 74 years should get a mammogram every two years.
+Women between the age of 50 and 74 years should get a mammogram every two years.

 Various organizations recommend varying regimens for regular screening in women below 50 years of age with no apparent risk of developing breast cancer.
 However, most health agencies recommend that a well-informed decision should be taken by women after discussions with their physician since the procedure is not free from risks like overexposure to radiation, getting false positive, and increasing psychological stress.

 Women aged 65 years and above should ideally get screened for osteoporosis.
 After menopause, bone density decreases because of a drop in estrogen levels making the bones susceptible to fractures.

 According to the CDC, prostate cancer is common in men.
 Prostate-specific antigen (PSA) is a protein produced by the prostate cells and normally circulates in the blood.
 High levels of PSA are linked to prostate cancer even before symptoms begin to appear.
 If PSA levels are high, doctors recommend a prostate biopsy or digital rectal examination.
 However, men with lower levels of PSA have also been diagnosed with prostate cancer.

 PSA levels may also rise in cases of prostatitis and urinary tract infections (UTIs).

 According to the National Cancer Institute, there is no exact normal or abnormal level of PSA, but PSA levels less or equal to 4ng/ml is considered normal.

 According to doctors at Johns Hopkins, men who are 55 years of age and above should get regularly tested as the risk of prostate cancer increases.